Roy Hibbert: Indiana Pacers (2008–2015)

 Hibbert was drafted 17th overall by the Toronto Raptors in the 2008 NBA draft.
-On July 9, 2008, his rights were traded to the Indiana Pacers for Jermaine O'Neal.
+On July 9, 2008, his rights were traded to the Indiana Pacers, along with T. J. Ford, for Jermaine O'Neal.
 On July 15, he signed his first professional contract with the Pacers.

 Hibbert was selected to the 2012 NBA All-Star Game as a reserve for the East.
-He played 10 minutes and scored 3 points, going 1–3 from the field.
-In Game 1 of the first round of the 2012 NBA Playoffs against the Orlando Magic, Hibbert recorded 9 blocks.
+He played 10 minutes and scored three points, going 1–3 from the field.
+In Game 1 of the first round of the 2012 NBA playoffs against the Orlando Magic, Hibbert recorded nine blocks.

-On July 13, 2012, Hibbert re-signed with the Pacers on a reported four-year, $58 million contract.
-On November 21, 2012, Hibbert set a career high by recording 11 blocks as part of a 10 point/11 rebound/11 block triple-double in a victory against the New Orleans Hornets.
-The 11 blocks also broke the franchise record for most blocks in a single game, and Hibbert became only the second player in Pacers history (alongside Jermaine O'Neal) to record a points-rebounds-blocks triple-double.
+On July 13, 2012, Hibbert re-signed with the Pacers on a reported four-year, $58 million contract, matching the offer sheet from the Portland Trail Blazers.
+On November 21, 2012, Hibbert set a career-high by recording 11 blocks as part of a 10-point, 11-rebound, 11-block triple-double in a victory against the New Orleans Hornets.
+His 11 blocks also broke the franchise record for most blocks in a single game, and Hibbert became only the second player in Pacers history (alongside Jermaine O'Neal) to record a points-rebounds-blocks triple-double.
 In Game 3 of a 2013 Eastern Conference Semifinals series against the New York Knicks, Hibbert recorded 24 points and 12 rebounds in a Pacers win.
-In Game 6, Hibbert recorded 25 points and 12 rebounds, along with 5 blocks, including a significant block on Carmelo Anthony, which led the Pacers to the 2013 Eastern Conference Finals.
+In Game 6, Hibbert recorded 25 points and 12 rebounds, along with five blocks, including a significant block on Carmelo Anthony, which led the Pacers to the 2013 Eastern Conference Finals.
 Hibbert averaged 15.8 points and 3.8 blocks in this series.
-During the post-game press conference after Game 6 of the 2013 Eastern Conference Finals against the Miami Heat, Hibbert used the term "no homo" and later was fined $75,000 by the NBA for the remark.
-Hibbert apologized for his comments in a statement released by the Pacers: "I am apologizing for insensitive remarks made during the post-game press conference after our victory over Miami Saturday night", he said.
-"They were disrespectful and offensive and not a reflection of my personal views.
-I used a slang term that is not appropriate in any setting, private or public, and the language I used definitely has no place in a public forum, especially over live television.
-I apologize to those who I have offended, to our fans and to the Pacers' organization."